seancowan-dev/trelloyes/README.md

-Mock up of a Trello-like app to learn and pratice React basics with.
+Mock up of a Trello-like app to learn and practice React basics with.

 Access live version here: https://seancowan-dev.github.io/trelloyes/